-Pastors for NC Children is applying for our 501c3 Status, and on October 19, 2020 we named a Board of Directors who are charged with ensuring this ministry organization carries out its vision and mission and upholds the requirements of a Nonprofit organization.
+Pastors for NC Children received our 501c3 Status after we named a Board of Directors and launched our ministry on 10/19/20 .
+The Board is charged with ensuring this ministry organization carries out its vision and mission and upholds the requirements of a Nonprofit organization.
 The Board can be reached by emailing PastorsForNCchildren@gmail.com.

 Dr. Kendra Phillips

 Kendra is a proud native of Durham who graduated from the University of North Carolina at Chapel Hill as a NC Teaching Fellow.
 She began her career as both an elementary and middle school teacher for Durham Public Schools.
 Before earning her master’s degree in school administration from her alma mater, she joined MetaMetrics, Inc. as the Professional Development program manager for two years.
 In this capacity, she co-wrote the professional development curriculum for the Lexile Framework for Reading and trained teachers nationwide on how to use Lexiles.
 Kendra returned to DPS to serve as a principal and Central Office administrator and earned her Doctorate in Educational Leadership from High Point University in May 2017.
-Most recently, she taught at North Carolina Central University as an assistant professor in the School of Education.
-Kendra and her spouse reside in Waxhaw, NC and have four children including a daughter who lives in Heaven.
+She taught at North Carolina Central University as an assistant professor in the School of Education.
+She currently serves as Director of Tutoring Growth and Impact at The Hill Learning Center in Durham.
+Kendra lives in Durham and has a daughter who lives in Heaven.

 Dr. Drew Polly

 Drew is a Reading and Elementary Education Professor in the Cato College of Education at UNC Charlotte.
 He is the Director of the Ph.D.
 Strand in Elementary Education and Elementary Math Graduate Certificate Programs.
-Drew and his spouse live near Charlotte and have two young children.
+Drew and his spouse live in Huntersville and have two young children.

 Mr. David Rockefeller

 David is a member of Edenton Street UMC in Raleigh and is the former Capital District Lay Leader.
-He is currently the NC Conference Director for Congregations for Children and United Methodists Advocating For Public Schools (UMAPS).
+He is currently the NC Conference Director for Congregations for Children.
 He holds bachelor’s and master’s degrees in music education and advanced certificates in curriculum, instruction, and educational leadership.
 He served for 32 years in North Carolina public schools as a teacher, teacher assessor, assistant principal, principal, and curriculum director.
-He maintains an active schedule as a consultant and volunteer in public schools in the Raleigh area.
+He and his wife are active in their church and also enjoy spending time with their young grandchildren.